Lukasz-Sajdak/MultiplierCircut/README.md

 ### Voltage-Frequency Converter
 - **Purpose:** This block, based on the **LM331**, controls and filters the input signal.
 - **Adjustment:** The signal can be adjusted using an **R3 potentiometer** for finer control over the frequency.
-- **Issue:** The VCF isn't operating as expected due to incorrect resistor choices and insufficient current flowing into the IC.
+- **Issue:** The V/F Converter isn't operating as expected due to incorrect resistor choices and insufficient current flowing into the IC.

 ### Adding Offset
 - **Purpose:** Adds a frequency shift to the input signal, ensuring correct operation when dealing with a 0V input.